-this Ricotta Gnocchi with Fresh Pea Pesto is a dish full of light pillowy fork-tine-indented ricotta dumplings tossed in a fresh pea with savory nuts and bright citrus and herbs.
+This Ricotta Gnocchi with Fresh Pea Pesto is a dish full of light pillowy fork-tine-indented ricotta dumplings tossed in the taste of summer – fresh sweet peas with savory nuts and bright citrus with herbs.

 Prep Time: 30 minutes

 Combine the Whole Milk Ricotta, Grated Parmesan, eggs, and black pepper in a large bowl.
 Add about 1 cup flour and mix with a fork until dough forms.
 Add more flour gradually until the mixture forms very sticky dough.
 Scoop up a spoonful of dough, roll into a ball, and boil to make sure it will hold its shape.
 If it doesn’t, stir in an additional ¼ cup of flour and re-test.

 Divide the dough into 4 equal pieces and coat each with a small amount of plain flour.
 Roll each piece into a rope that is about ½-inch in diameter.
 Cut the roll evenly into 1-inch pieces.
 Turn a floured fork tines-down on your work surface.
 Roll a 1-inch piece of gnocchi dough down the fork to create (sauce gripping) ridges around it.
 Place on a sheet tray lined with parchment paper.
 Continue with the remainder of the dough.